WSPR TV User Guide

 (BigNumber / divisor) % modulus = expected_value

-To support ET0, a special variable slot is available to represent the TX slot in which the extended telemetry message was received.
+To support CT, a special variable slot is available to represent the TX slot in which the custom telemetry message was received.
 This allows us to express the filter set for ET0 as follows:

-To explain, we first check that the truncated BigNumber (here again we refer to our version of BigNumber with the HdrTelemetryType bit removed) has 0 in its least significant 2 bits.
-To do this, we divide BigNumber by 1 and then extract the 4 possible values of the HdrRESERVED field using a modulus of 4.
-This value has to be equal to 0.
+To explain, we first check that the truncated BigNumber (here again we refer to our version of BigNumber with the HdrTelemetryType bit removed) was received in the correct slot.
+To do this, we divide BigNumber by 1 and then extract the 5 possible values of HdrSlot field using a modulus of 5.
+This value has to be equal to the special variable slot.

-We then access the adjacent HdrType field by dividing BigNumber by 4 (this skips over HdrRESERVED) and extracting 1 of 16 possible values using a modulus of 16.
-This value also has to be equal to 0 (for USER_DEFINED).
+We then access the adjacent HdrRESERVED field by dividing BigNumber by 5 (this skips over HdrSlot) and extracting the 4 possible values using a modulus of 4.
+This value also has to be equal to 0 (for ET0).

 Temporal Filters